luis-amarquez/Java_Vue_FullStack_Capstone/README.md

 ### Post
 - As a user, I want to be able to explore posts based on category so that I may discover something of interest.
 - As a user, I want to be able to view a profile so that I may see more posts and information from the user.

+## Journey
+I have a very comfortable grasp with frontend and using Vue.
+I felt confident going into this using Vue as my main frontend technology.
+In terms of backend, I had a good strong base knowledge in backend as I had done a web internship and worked making my own personal projects with django in python.
+The big challenge for me, was definitely going to be tackling on Java and Java spring, Two completely new technologies for me.

+When tackling authentication I decided to go with JWT as my previous knowledge taught me that it is the best use when having a frontend separate from the backend.

+Implementing JWT was definitely a big challenge and after successfully, implementing it, I gained more knowledge as to how exactly JWT works.
+Before, I had simply just used a python package that would do all the work for me but, with Java spring, I myself had to do what those python packages did for me.

 ## Software Architecture
 ![Software Architecture](./fullstack_architecture.png?raw=true)